Buckets (S3)

 Encryption

-- If enabled, all objects uploaded to the bucket will be server-side encrypted using the AES256 algorithm.
+If enabled, all objects uploaded to the bucket will be encrypted on the server side using the AES-256 algorithm.

 resources:myBucket:type: bucketproperties:encryption: true